elliotbehling/genre_identification/README.md

         this will begin printing the numbers 1-1000 (each represents calculating the features for a song in our database using librosa).
 When it gets to 1000, it's done.

-NOTES and CONCLUSIONS:
+NOTES and CONCLUSIONS

-feature generation:
+feature generation

 This project was made extremely challenging because of how difficult it is to generate features of a song that represent its musical signature.
 We used 3 main feature generating functions from Librosa, and each captured very different information, but it was not nearly enough to categorize our songs with any consistency.
 Of course, a larger songbank would have likely helped as well, but it would not have gotten us from our 30% success rate to the 80% success rate of the project we based ours on.
 We suspect that no amount of features could get one to this level of identification either, as they included a convolutional neural net in their project (and also used their own feature generation somehow).

 The functions we used from Librosa are:

 librosa.beat.beat_track which provided us with tempo which is the bpm and beat_frames which is a measure of beat "events" sampled at a number of regular time intervales throughout the song.